rodolphe37/my-simple-tutorial-creator/README.md

 ## You want deploy your own version

->Fork or clone this repository.
+>Fork or clone directly this repository.

 ### Install the dependencies